The Best Way to See Venice: A Complete Guide for First-Time and Returning Visitors

 - Campo San Giacomo dell’Orio: A quiet, charming square where local families gather.

-- Giudecca Island: Just a short vaporetto ride from San Marco, offering calm walks and a local vibe.
+- Giudecca Island: Just a short vaporetto ride from San Marco and the main island, offering calm walks and a special local vibe.
+Mystic feeling: old buildings and brand new ones after each other.
+EXTRA TIP: Visit the Redentore church.
+Stunning!

 These places aren’t in every guidebook but offer a more intimate and personal way to see Venice.